ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 The second is lower IO overhead.
 You don't need to talk to BDB through a socket.
 All you need is a function call.

-### How does it work
+### How does it work?

-BDB has to store and retrieve data from a file on disk, do so quickly using data structures and caching, and allow concurrency using locking.
-Additionally, it has to support transactions and recovery in case your database goes down before data was flushed to disk.
+BDB stores, organizes, and retrieves data from a file on disk.
+There's a **single file** for each database, which BDB slices up into **multiple "pages"** for its own internal use.
+Each page has a page id.
+Pages can be created, deleted, read to cache, released from cache, and flushed back to disk.

+BDB **data structures** are implemented in such a way that they **read and write on these pages** in memory.
+The task of commanding these pages to write back to disk is that of the Transaction manager.

+When you modify a B+ tree or Hash structure, your **writes are typically not sequential**.
+You may jump from pointer to pointer, writing on non-adjacent pages.
+This is slower than writes to sequential pages on hard disk drives.
+Thus, as a **performance optimization**, BDB will avoid flushing pages to disk immediately, and will instead write out what changed in a sequntial manner to a **log database**.

+There's a risk that the process goes down before the database state is consistent with the log state.
+BDB can use the log to **recover** the database.

+BDB supports highly concurrent access from **multiple threads and multiple processes**.
+It uses **page-level locking** to ensure data isn't corrupted when being accessed concurrently.
+Modern databases may implement record-level locking for more granular concurrency, but BDB does not for simplicity's sake.
+And in practice it works quite well.
+If you need more granular locking, you can reduce the page size.

-That's a lot of complexity.
-BDB breaks the functionality down into these four subsystems.
+Phew, that's a lot of responsibility for BDB to handle.
+BDB breaks it down into four subsystems:

-1. **Buffer manager:** A page-based cache for persistent data structures on disk.
+1. **[Buffer manager:](#1-the-buffer-manager-mpool)** A page-based cache for persistent data structures on disk.
-2. **Log manager:** Code to sequentially store "breadcrumbs" for DB operations.
-3. **Lock manager:** Safely allows concurrent data access accross threads and processes.
+2. **[Lock manager:](#2-the-lock-manager-lock)** Safely allows concurrent data access accross threads and processes.
+3. **[Log manager:](#3-the-log-manager-log)** Code to sequentially store "breadcrumbs" for DB operations.
-4. **Transaction manager:** Uses Locks and Log to implement transactions and recovery.
+4. **[Transaction manager:](#4-the-transaction-manager-txn)** Uses Locks and Log to implement transactions and recovery.

+Now I'll summarize what each subsystem does and how it works.
+[Click here](#learning-more) instead to skip the deep dive.

-### The Internals
+### Deep(er) dive

 #### 1. The buffer manager: Mpool